skanw/KEDGE_Python-Project_2425/README.md

 ### Relevant Fields:
 1. *InvoiceNo*:
-Description: Unique identifier for each transaction or invoice.
+-Description: Unique identifier for each transaction or invoice.
-Type: String
+-Type: String
-Usage: Used to track and differentiate between individual sales transactions.
+-Usage: Tracks and differentiates individual sales transactions.
 2. *StockCode*:
-Description: Unique identifier for each product sold.
+-Description: Unique identifier for each product sold.
-Type: String
+-Type: String
-Usage: Represents the product or item sold in the transaction.
+-Usage: Represents the product or item sold in the transaction.
 It can be used to track sales per product.
 3. *Description*:
-Description: Name or description of the product sold.
+-Description: Name or description of the product sold.
-Type: String
+-Type: String
-Usage: Provides more details about the product, which is useful for identifying the item by name.
+-Usage: Provides more details about the product, which is useful for identifying the item by name.
 4. *Quantity*:
 Description: The number of units sold in the transaction.
 Type: Integer